FridayBeersBrogramming/OpenSourceIdioms/README.md

 Fork this repo, add a text file with an idiom, and create a pull request!
 And boom, you're contributing! 😃

 (I am going to add some instructions below on the forking and pull request process)

+## User Idioms
+### rob Peter to pay Paul

+Meaning: to cause harm to one person in order to do good for another.

+Example: I moved money from the college savings account to my main account so the debit would clear, robbing Peter to pay Paul.

+### You can't have your cake and eat it

+Meaning: You can't have two good things at the same time that don't normally go together.

+Example: He spends so much time working to provide for his family that he that he can barely afford to spend time with them; he can't have his cake and eat it too.